allenai/allentune/README.md

 ## Generate a report from the search

-To check progress on your search, or to check results with your search has completed, you can run `allentune report`.
+To check progress on your search, or to check results when your search has completed, run `allentune report`.

 This command will generate a dataset of resulting hyperparameter assignments and training metrics, for further analysis: